zhengli97/CTKD/README.md

 # CTKD

-This repo is the official pytorch implementation for "Curriculum Temperature for Knowledge Distillation" (AAAI 2023)
+This repo is the official pytorch implementation for "Curriculum Temperature for Knowledge Distillation" (AAAI 2023) https://arxiv.org/abs/2211.16231

 ### Abstract

 CTKD organizes the distillation task from easy to hard through a dynamic and learnable temperature.
 The temperature is learned during the student’s training process with a reversed gradient that aims to maximize the distillation loss (i.e., increase the learning difficulty) between teacher and student in an adversarial manner.

-As an easy-touse plug-in technique, CTKD can be seamlessly integrated into existing state-of-the-art knowledge distillation frameworks and brings general improvements at a negligible additional computation cost.
+As an easy-to-use plug-in technique, CTKD can be seamlessly integrated into existing state-of-the-art knowledge distillation frameworks and brings general improvements at a negligible additional computation cost.

 ### Framework